hisefath/PythonDjangoWebApp/README.md

 ###### instead of creating html for all views, we create <templates> sub-directory
 ###### inside of templates, new subdirectory in the name of our app (although redundant, makes things clear)
 ###### <whateverAppName> -> templates -> <whatverAppName> -> template.html
-	008. views.py -> render your html pages based on request
+	a. views.py -> render your html pages based on request
-	108. templates-> blog -> <filename>.html we can have base.html for repeat code
+	b. templates-> blog -> <filename>.html we can have base.html for repeat code
-	208. import bootstrap and custom.css for every item post
+	c. import bootstrap and custom.css for every item post
-	308. update routes based on what we click on navbar
+	d. update routes based on what we click on navbar
-	408. also created dummy data as 'context'
+	e. also created dummy data as 'context'
 9. To create a super user for the Administrator page, run
 ```
 ptyhon manage.py makemigrations